geobtaa/metadata/handbook.md

 <h2 align="center">Metadata Schemas</h2>

 ### The GeoBlacklight Schema
 The primary metadata record for each resource is in the GeoBlacklight schema.
 This lightweight schema was designed specifically for the GeoBlacklight application and is geared towards discoverability.
-[The schema is documented on our project website](https://sites.google.com/umn.edu/btaa-gdp/about/project-documents/metadata-guides/metadata-profile-of-geoblacklight-schema), and in the [Collections Management Database](https://airtable.com/shruGYkqsNqj8USyQ).
+[The schema is documented on the OpenGeoMetadata project](https://opengeometadata.github.io/aardvark/aardvarkMetadata.html).

 **_General Features of the GeoBlacklight Schema_**
+- Lightweight schema primarily for discovery of resources
 - Based upon and shares most of its elements with [Dublin Core](http://dublincore.org/documents/dcmi-terms/)
-- Includes a few GeoBlacklight custom elements for spatial metadata
+- Includes a few elements from other schemas or custom fields
 - Published as a JSON document

 **_B1G Project Specific Features of the GeoBlacklight Schema_**
-- The B1G profile of the GeoBlacklight Schema includes several custom elements specific to our project’s implementation of GeoBlacklight
+- The B1G profile of the GeoBlacklight Schema includes nine custom elements specific to our project’s implementation of GeoBlacklight
-- The records are created with spreadsheets and stored in Google Drive
+- Metadata records are stored and edited in a custom application, [GEOMG](https://github.com/BTAA-Geospatial-Data-Project/geomg)
-- The JSONs are created by transforming the CSV spreadsheets to JSON with a Python script

 ### Supplemental Metadata